emilygv/emilyvernon.com/_posts/2019-12-12-customer-journey-mapping-overview.md

 title: Customer Journey Mapping Overview
 category: Customer Experience (CX)
 image: "https://source.unsplash.com/bjemWZcNF34/800x430"
+further_reading:
+    - Customer Persona Fundamentals
+    - What does a Customer Experience (CX) Consultant Do?
 ---

 **The infamous customer journey map.
 You know you need it, you've probably googled it, but then - now what?
 As a CX consultant, I do these maps all the time, yet realise it can be intimating.
 This is because building a customer journey map is more than an afternoon of work or a singular map.
 Creating a customer journey map is a medium to long-term a project in itself.
 It's the foundational step to agreeing upon, improving and tracking a customer journey within a particular function or organisation.**